Fertilizer need = Crop need – Available soil nutrient content +/- Adjustments

 53 lb N/acre

-Phosphorus and Potassium
+Phosphorus & Potassium

 There are 3 approaches used to determine P and K fertilizer rates: